simatic-ax/learning-path/03_loading_and_debugging/slides/slides.md

     <p>You can either create it manually or select the Run and Debug menu (<code class="selection">Ctrl+Shift+D</code>) and click on the "create a launch.json file".</p>
     <p>Then you can fill in the correct IP Address and path to the certificate.</p>
     <div class="definition">
-      The ${workspaceFolder} is a AX Code variable and refers to the root of your project.
+      The ${workspaceFolder} is a SIMATIC AX Code environment variable and refers to the root of your project.
 It is the same folder where the apax.yml is located in.
     </div>
   </div>
   <div class="grid-slide-image">